D21nkMaster/D21nkRepo/README.md

 =====================
 ![logo](https://i.ibb.co/L8Zxp2k/screen103.jpg)
 ***
-Программа позволяет рисовать в терминале линукса с помощью цветных пробелов(как на лого) при поддержке библиотеки ncurses.
-С возможностью вывода как в **матрицу** так и в **shell-код**.

-Для сборки используйте утилиту make со следующими аргументами:
+The programm lets draw in a linux terminal with color spaces.
+After draw you can export in **matrix** and in **shell-code**.

+For build you can use tool make with arguments:

-build ---- сборка проекта
+build ---- build the project

-debug ---- сборка проекта для дебага
+debug ---- build the project with debag

-clean ---- удаление сборочных файлов
+clean ---- delete temp files

-help  ---- справка
+help  ---- help menu

-***Справка по использованию tpaint***
+***Help for use tpaint***
 -----------------------------------

--s <XxY>  ---- задать размер холста X на Y(32x32; 16x16)
+-s <XxY>  ---- give a canvas's size X to Y(32x32; 16x16)

--m <name> ---- загрузить сохранённую матрицу
+-m <name> ---- load saved matrix

--h        ---- справка
+-h        ---- help menu

--v        ---- версия
+-v        ---- version